ALexeyP0708/js-interfaces/README.md

 	{
 		arguments:[// optional

-			{}, //arguments[1] -  CriteriaPropertyType template or  CriteriaMethodType template
+//arguments[1] -  CriteriaPropertyType template or  CriteriaMethodType template
+			{},

-			{} //arguments[2] -  CriteriaPropertyType template or  CriteriaMethodType template
+//arguments[2] -  CriteriaPropertyType template or  CriteriaMethodType template
+			{}
 			...
 		],

+// template CriteriaPropertyType or template CriteriaMethodType
+		return:{} [// optional

+/*
-		return:{} [// optional - template CriteriaPropertyType or template CriteriaMethodType isBuildSandbox:true, //optional. default -  true or your settings.
-Denotes to collect method / function in sandbox .
+optional. default -  true or your settings.
+Denotes to run method / function in sandbox .
 If false, then other method criteria will be for developer information only.
+*/
+		isBuildSandbox:true,
 	}

 /*
-		CriteriaPropertyType template - описывает обыное значение
-		CriteriaMethodType template - описывает выполняемую функцию
+CriteriaPropertyType template -describes  a value CriteriaMethodType template - describes  callable function */
-	*/
 ```

 Example